nnichols/nnichols.github.io/_posts/2018-11-27-json-nesting.markdown

 Should.

 Let's say our site has grown to include a social aspect.
 It's 2018, so it was only inevitable.
 Our users now have the ability to list out their interests.
-The categories and lists on our front end changes daily, and we, the lowly back-end developers, decide to throw it in a document column.
+The categories and lists on our front end changes daily, and we, the lowly back-end developers, decide to throw it in a new document column.

 Here's what some sample data could look like: